-Along the northern coastline of the Caribbean sea lies the beautiful colonial town of Cartagena, super popular among travelers because of its Caribbean beaches, colonial old town, and vibrant nightlife.
+Along the northern coastline of the Caribbean Sea lies the beautiful colonial town of Cartagena, super popular among travelers because of its Caribbean beaches, old colonial town, and vibrant nightlife.

 I traveled here right after a five-day trek to The Lost City in the Colombian Amazone, after a good night’s sleep and ready for city life again!

-Leaving northern Santa Marta in the morning hours, with the help of google maps and screenshots in the streets of Santa Marta, I found my way to the long-distance bus that was heading towards the south and Cartagena.
+Leaving northern Santa Marta in the morning hours, with the help of Google Maps and screenshots in the streets of Santa Marta, I found my way to the long-distance bus that was heading towards the south and Cartagena.
 Lucky!!